alazad214/alazad214/README.md

 - I’m currently learning Flutter & Dart

 ## 🚼 About Me
 I am a flutter mobile app developer.
 I have a good relationship with technology.
 I love learning about new technologies.
 I am very focused on my work.
-I am willing to give 100% to complete my work.
+I am willing to give 100% to complete my work.I am strategic, goal-oriented, and always work with an end goal in mind.I'm still trying to perfect Flutter.

 ## 📊 Skills & Experiance
 - 🔶FLUTTER